Santo Trafficante Jr.: Cuba

 Trafficante had been operating in Cuba since the late 1940s under his father, Santo Trafficante Sr., a mobster in Tampa, Florida.
-After his father died in 1954, he became the head in Tampa and took over his fathers interests in Cuba.
+After his father died in 1954, he became the head in Tampa and took over his father's interests in Cuba.
 Trafficante moved to Cuba in 1955, where he came into contact with Batista and Meyer Lansky.
 During the rule of Cuba's authoritarian dictator Fulgencio Batista, Trafficante openly operated the Sans Souci Cabaret and the Casino International gambling establishments in Havana.
 As a leading member of the syndicate, he also was suspected of having behind-the-scenes interests in other syndicate-owned Cuban casinos: the Hotel Habana Riviera, the Tropicana Club, the Sevilla-Biltmore, the Capri Hotel Casino, the Commodoro, the Deauville, and the Havana Hilton.
+Unlike most of the other American mafiosi, Trafficante spoke Spanish, which meant the Chicago Outfit came to rely on him as a translator in their dealings with Cuban authorities.

 Trafficante was apprehended in November 1957, along with over 60 other mobsters, at the Apalachin meeting in Apalachin, New York.
 All were fined, up to $10,000 each, and given prison sentences ranging from three to five years.
 All the convictions were overturned on appeal in 1960.
 Cuba was one of the Apalachin topics of discussion, particularly the gambling and narcotics smuggling interests of La Cosa Nostra on the island.
 The international narcotics trade was also an important topic on the Apalachin agenda.

 In January 1958, Trafficante was questioned by the Cuban police regarding the Apalachin meeting.
 A full report was made by the Cuban police, dated January 23, 1958, includes transcripts of long-distance telephone calls made from the Sans Souci during the period August–December 1957.
 The report was given to the District Attorney's office.
 In addition, "on January 23, 1958 the Cuban Department of Investigation, Havana, Cuba notified the Bureau of Narcotics that Santo Trafficante was registered in their Alien Office under No. 93461."

 Plot to assassinate Castro

 After Fidel Castro's revolutionary government seized the assets of Trafficante's Cuban businesses and expelled him from the country as an "undesirable alien," Trafficante came into contact with various US intelligence operatives, and was involved in several unsuccessful plans to assassinate Castro.
 In 1975, the CIA declassified a report stating that Trafficante had been persuaded to poison Castro, an allegation he denied.
 In 1997, further declassified documents indicated that some mafiosi worked with the agency on assassination attempts against Castro.
-Allusions to these historic connections were confirmed by the CIA's 2007 declassification of the "Family Jewels" documents.